An IA Building Ghost Story

 By Bill Zachmann

-At 5 pm of the afternoon of Friday, June 14, 1901, a group gathered on the northwest corner of Herty Field on North Campus.
-The occasion for the gathering this day was the laying of the cornerstone for a new building officially known as Candler Hall but now commonly known as the IA Building.
-When the ceremony was complete, construction of the building began in earnest, being completed rather quickly as students began occupying the the building the following January.
-Although the IA Building currently serves as the home for the School of Public & International Affairs and the Department of International Affairs, it spent the better part of its first sixty years of existence as a dormitory.
-If the walls could talk, there are plenty of tales ours could tell.
-But there is one story from a dark chapter of the building’s past that we recount today.
+At 5 PM on Friday, June 14, 1901, a gathering took place on the northwest corner of Herty Field on North Campus to mark the laying of the cornerstone for what would become known as Candler Hall, now also referred to as the IA Building.
+Following the ceremony, construction progressed swiftly, and by the following January, students began to occupy the new facility.
+Although the IA Building currently houses the School of Public & International Affairs and the Department of International Affairs, it spent much of its first sixty years serving as a dormitory.
+If the walls could talk, they would share countless stories, but today we focus on one particularly dark chapter from the building’s history.

 When fall classes began on September 22, 1905, in attendance was William Samuel Loyd, better known to his family and friends as Willie Sam, a 23-year-old senior from Fayetteville.
 On the evening of November 5, Willie and his roommate ate dinner at neighboring Denmark Hall and, there not being much to do in Athens on a Sunday evening, they subsequently returned to their dorm room just before eight in the evening.
 Back in their room Willie picked up a loaded pistol which lay on the stand next to his bed.
 For reasons we’ll never know he inserted his finger into the trigger guard and began spinning the pistol around.
 His roommate had no sooner told him that was a very bad idea when the loud report of a gunshot was heard throughout the building.